 The phrase “out of the mouths of babes oft times come gems” seems apt to describe the observations—and photographs—of twenty-three 8th-grade students from Mark Twain Middle School.
 The Getty Museum’s Education Department teamed up with the school, along with 826LA and photographer Abelardo Morell for Community Photoworks, a Getty program that since 2006 has introduced students to the art of photography.
 This year, photographs the students created with the guidance of Morell (“Abe” to them) will be on view in a dedicated exhibition at Chalk design studio called The Awakening of the Ordinary, with an opening reception Thursday, December 5, from 6:00 to 8:00 p.m.
 (And yes, the students created that awesome exhibition title.)

 In one jam-packed month, the students met with Morell, who taught them about his photographic techniques such as the camera obscura, and walked them through his exhibition at the Getty.
 Then the students took their own pictures on assigned digital cameras, selected one photograph each to be printed and exhibited, and were mentored by 826LA and Getty volunteers and staff as they looked critically at their photographs and wrote their artist statements.
 At the exhibition, photographs will be curated and installed by the students themselves and accompanied by artist statements that further explain their intention and approach.

 I was lucky to be a part of the program, accompanying the students through their workshops with Morell and seeing their creativity and talent flourish.
-Throughout the week, the Getty will be featuring student artwork from the program on Facebook, as well as remarks from students about their experience.
-There will even be a camera obscura tutorial for anyone who wants to recreate one of the earliest optical devices in their own home.

 For more information about resources used in this program for students and educators, visit the Getty’s Classroom Resources page.